-Welcome to Dividing the Kingdoms: Interdisciplinary Approaches to Teaching King Lear, a set of resources created by the faculty, staff, and students at Wayne State University as part of Teaching Shakespeare to Undergraduates, a micro-grant from the Folger Shakespeare Library and the National Endowment for Humanities.
+Welcome to Dividing the Kingdoms: Interdisciplinary Approaches to Teaching Shakespeare, a set of resources created by the faculty, staff, and students at Wayne State University as part of Teaching Shakespeare to Undergraduates, a micro-grant from the Folger Shakespeare Library and the National Endowment for Humanities.
 The goal of this site is to provide college educators with resources for teaching King Lear—as well as Hamlet, 1 Henry IV, Othello, Romeo and Juliet, and Taming of the Shrew—from a diverse set of pedagogical approaches while also taking advantage of the rich collections of the Folger, the Detroit Public Library, and Wayne State University.

 There are five modules available on this site, each showcasing a different methodology for engaging with King Lear: Adaptation, Cultural Studies, Performance, Philosophy, and Text.
 A sixth set of exercises offers approaches for using the Digital Humanities to enhance students’ interactions with King Lear.
 Every module consists of an introductory video clip that introduces the module’s theme and guiding questions, a set of three or four in-class activities, two longer assignments, and a service learning exercise that encourages students to share their new knowledge with middle or high school students.
 The modules also contain additional resources entitled "Going beyond Lear," which provide in-class activities, out-of-class assignments, and service-learning exercises that apply the same methodology to a second Shakespearean play.
 These modules are complemented by videos of acclaimed Shakespearean actor Larry Yando, digitizations of key texts (the Quarto and Fourth Folio versions of Lear, Shakespeare’s sources, and Nahum Tate’s 17th-century adaptation), and samples of student work.